-Two hours latter she had a fox, family, a chicken family, a bird family, and a dear that resembled more something like road kill.
+Two hours latter she had a fox family, a chicken family, a bird family, and a dear that resembled something more like road-kill.

 She came back to it the next day after all the playdough had hardened and made the caves, lairs, and nests for the different animals.
 She painted the background so it looked like a forest.
 She also made some incredibly realistic lizards (mom and baby) and a parrot family.
 She made nests out of masking tape and mounted them around the box.
 There were worms and seeds.
 She set a string with knots for the parrots to climb up to get to their nest, and some fun swings.
 Another three hours latter her vision was complete.

 Kids at school sometimes engage in projects like this, but usually the learning is superficial.
 Each kid is assigned a part of the project by the teacher, they can’t indulge in their own vision, they don’t learn anything about themselves in the process, and they would never be allowed to spend so much time on the project.